 When a platform has strong measurement and automated optimization capabilities, advertisers can optimize their campaigns based on set key performance indicators, such as effective cost-per-click (eCPC), which shows how much money the advertiser spent to generate a single click.

 Programmatic ads are typically sold based on CPM, an acronym for “cost per mille,” which refers to the cost per 1,000 views (not 1 million; mille is French for “one thousand”).
-A demand side platform can support campaigns based on other performance indicators, too.
+A demand side platform can also support campaigns based on other performance indicators.
 In cost-per-click (CPC) campaigns, for example, advertisers pay for purchased clicks rather than impressions.
 A real-time bidding process determines the price of impressions.

 6 Things to Look for